jmix-framework/jmix-dependencies-tool/README.md

   -  bin (contains CLI executables)
   -  lib (required Java libraries)
   -  resolver (Gradle project used by the tool to resolve dependencies)
+  -  npm-resolver (Gradle project used by the tool to resolve npm dependencies)
 ```

+NOTE: to be able to export npm dependencies you need to install Node.js with npm package manager.

 ## Usage Scenarios

 The general usage scenario is the following:

 - Resolve all Jmix dependencies for the specific version of the framework and its add-ons.
 If commercial add-ons are needed, this step requires the Enterprise subscription key.
 Resolve also additional libraries required for the project, if any.
-On this step, the resolved artifacts will be downloaded to the local Gradle cache.
+On this step, the resolved Java artifacts will be downloaded to the local Gradle cache.
+Npm dependencies are resolved as package-lock.json file.
-- Export the resolved artifacts to the local Maven repository in the portable format.
+- Export the resolved Java artifacts to the local Maven repository in the portable format.
+- Export the resolved npm artifacts as a folder with packages as a tgz archives.
 - Upload exported artifacts to a custom Nexus repository.
 - Configure the project for using the custom Nexus repository.